morshedimran/pio-setup/ansible手順書.md

   *  `/handlers/`			Folder to organize handler
   *  `/[group name]/`			Store handler for each group

-  ※★:Files required to modify according to the environment ※[group name] : web, ap, nfs, es, ads_master, ads_slave, bastion、backup and common.
+  ※★:Files required to modify according to the environment.

+  ※[group name] : web, ap, nfs, es, ads_master, ads_slave, bastion、backup and common.
 All in all 9 group names.
   （Here `common` is not the server role.
 Common group is used to set some general functionalities on all the servers.）

 ---------------------------------------
-取扱注意ファイル：
-以下のファイルはansible実行中に自動生成されるが、取扱注意のキーである。
+File (key) handling Caution:
+The following key file will be generated automatically during the ansible execution, we advice to handle the keys carefully.
   /fj/dc-core/conf/salt.key
   /fj/dc-core/conf/token.key